kapsitis/math/problembase/WW.IMO/ww-imoshl-2022/content_en.md

 In fact, the following lemma suffices, as it bounds the left hand side of the above inequality by a pair of geometric series with initial term $3^{x / 3}$ :

-*Lemma.* For positive $d, x$, we have:
+**Lemma:** For positive $d, x$, we have:

 $$g(x, d) \leqslant \begin{cases}3^{x / 3}\left(\frac{64}{81}\right)^{x / 3-d}, &
 \text { if } d \leqslant x / 3 \\ 3^{x / 3}\left(\frac{8}{9}\right)^{d-x / 3}, &
 \text { if } d \geqslant x / 3\end{cases}$$

-Proof.
-There are a few key observations needed, all of which are immediate from the definition:
+*Proof:* There are a few key observations needed, all of which are immediate from the definition:

 - $(x, d)$ is the maximum product of a sequence of $d$ integers that sums to $x$.
 - For any positive integer $k$, we have $g(k x, k d)=g(x, d)^{k}$.